 Welcome to the safety profession.
 With ASSP, you can grow your future career, build your network, expand your education, connect with industry experts and earn scholarships.

 From interactive videos to PDFs and presentations, check back here often for a curated selection of just-in-time learning resources.

-Check out these short videos, created by ASSP's Risk Assessment Institute, that cover important risk assessment concepts.
+Check out these short videos, created by ASSP's Risk Assessment Committee, that cover important risk assessment concepts.